Myōgiryū Yasunari: Career

 His first tournament was in May, 2009.
 His debut at makushita 15 was the highest since Daishoumi in March, 2007.
 He was reported to have been gunning for equaling Shimoda's makushita tsukedashi debut 7–0 championship, but soon ran into trouble, losing his very first match.
 He was apparently taken aback at the size of wrestlers in professional sumo and their tendency to not touch both fists to the ring before the initial charge.
 He eventually found his bearings and pulled out a 5–2 winning tournament.
 He would follow this with three more consecutive 5–2 tournaments, which would carry him straight into jūryō for the January 2010 tournament.
 On promotion to jūryō he changed his ring name to Myōgiryū, meaning "dragon of many skills" a name suggested by a former teacher at his university.

 Myōgiryū convincingly beat Jūmonji in his first jūryō match but on only the second day, severely injured his left knee in a bout against Gagamaru and dropped out of the tournament.
 He was forced to sit out the next three tournaments due to his injury and his rank had dropped to bottom ranks of sandanme, a division he had never fought in before, by the time he returned in the September 2010 tournament.
 He lost no time though, achieving a perfect 7–0 record in his post injury debut and narrowly losing the sandanme championship in a playoff loss to his upperclassman from his former university, Chiyozakura.
-In the following tournament, on his re-promotion to makushita he would top this feat, posting 6 straight wins after losing his first bout, and going on to take the championship after a 4-man playoff.
+In the following tournament, on his re-promotion to makushita he would top this feat, posting 6 straight wins after losing his first bout, and going on to take the championship winning out in a six-way playoff.
 After two more convincing kachi-koshi tournaments in makushita he was back in jūryō, the division in which he had only fought two bouts.
 Undeterred by his first brush with bad luck at this level, he posted an 11–4 record and beat Masunoyama in a playoff for the championship.